If you remain in the same parking space after the first hour once the pay station has expired, you will receive a $40 non-discounted fine.

 The property owner is responsible for applying for parking permits.
 Permits are valid for one year, from January 1 to December 31.
 Property owners must apply to the City of Kamloops with names, vehicle licence plate numbers, and valid ID which contains proof of residence.
 Proof of residence can be shown with a utility bill, phone bill, or a driver’s licence that associates the applicant’s identity with the property address.

-Visit the Bylaw Enforcement office at 6 Seymour St. West to pick up your permit.
+Visit City Hall at 7 Victoria Street West to pick up your permit.

 Residential parking permits are issued to specific vehicles and are associated with specific addresses.
 If a vehicle changes, your permit will not be valid.
 Please apply for a new permit.